Craig Lutz

-Craig Lutz (born July 27, 1994) is an American professional stock car racing driver who competes full-time in the NASCAR Whelen Modified Tour, driving the No. 46 for Russell Goodale.
+Craig Lutz (born July 27, 1994) is an American professional stock car racing driver who competes part-time in the NASCAR Whelen Modified Tour, driving the No. 12 for Elite Racing.
 Lutz started racing Late Models before moving up to the SK Modified division at Stafford Motor Speedway, Thompson Speedway Motorsports Park, and the Waterford Speedbowl, where he won multiple feature races.

+In 2026, it was revealed that Lutz would participate in the pre-season test for the ARCA Menards Series at Daytona International Speedway, driving for Fast Track Racing as a part on the Road to Daytona program, where he set the 44th quickest time between the two sessions held.

 Lutz is a long-time competitor of the Modified Tour, having competed in the series since 2014.
 He has also competed in series such as the Modified Racing Series, the Tri-Track Open Modified Series, and the World Series of Asphalt Stock Car Racing.

 Motorsports results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)